Edeem786/ai-projects/README.md

 # ai-projects

-Python "AI"  Projects made for CS50AI assignments
+A collection of some of my favorite projects made for CS50AI assignments

 - Finding Shortest link between two actors using BFS algorithm
 - Tic Tac Toe AI with minmax algorithm